End Demand Illinois and our partners have achieved several successes since the campaign began in 2009:

 Passing Laws to Hold Sex Traffickers Accountable, Create Resources for Survivors

 - New!
 Creating Funding Streams for Specialized Services.
-EDI is now advocating to create new funding streams for specialized services for survivors of prostitution and trafficking.
-SB 3558 was filed in the 2014 General Assembly, read more here.
+EDI advocated to create new funding streams for specialized services for survivors of prostitution and trafficking.
+SB 3558 was passed in the 2014 General Assembly, read more here.

 Eliminating Felony Prostitution in Illinois.
 In 2013, EDI advocated to end felony charges for prostitution in Illinois.
 SB1872 passed in the General Assembly, read more here.